Resources for Expats, Travelers, and Entrepreneurs Navigating Life and Trade in French Guinea with the Euro.

 Here is an example Euro banknote:

-It is the domestic currency in Eurozone, Aaland Islands, Andorra, Austria, Belgium, Croatia, Cyprus, Estonia, Finland, France, French Guinea, French Southern Territories, Germany, Greece, Guadeloupe, Vatican City, Ireland, Italy, Luxembourg, Malta, Martinique, Mayotte, Monaco, Montenegro, Netherlands, Portugal, Reunion, Saint Barthelemy, Saint Martin, Saint Pierre and Miquelon, San Marino, Slovakia, Slovenia and Spain.
+It is the domestic currency in Eurozone, Aaland Islands, Andorra, Austria, Belgium, Croatia, Cyprus, Estonia, Finland, France, French Guinea, French Southern Territories, Germany, Greece, Guadeloupe, Vatican City, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Martinique, Mayotte, Monaco, Montenegro, Netherlands, Portugal, Reunion, Saint Barthelemy, Saint Martin, Saint Pierre and Miquelon, San Marino, Slovakia, Slovenia and Spain.

 No, the Euro is freely available and convertible.
 See guide: What is a closed currency?

-Here are some popular conversion amounts for USD to EUR (US dollar to Euro)*.
+Here are some popular conversion amounts for NZD to EUR (New Zealand dollar to Euro)*.

-*Converted at the current USDEUR interbank exchange rate.
+*Converted at the current NZDEUR interbank exchange rate.
 Calculate actual payout amounts for Send Money and Travel Money exchange rates.

 Using Wise for Euro travel money is a smart choice for savvy travelers.
 With its competitive exchange rates and low fees, Wise allows you to convert and manage multiple currencies effortlessly.